Z3r0cks/Master_Thesis/thesis/main.typ

     align: bottom,
     image("images/implementation/floor/red.png", width: width),
     image("images/implementation/floor/red2.png", width: width),
-    image("images/implementation/floor/red2.png", width: width),
   )
 )

-A 3D scene representation from a real scene with my self-made reference object and a red red carpet.
+A 3D scene representation from a real scene with my self-made reference object on a red carpet.
 Even with different pattern in the carpet, only this parts on the floor are recognized which are affected from a shadow.
 Which means, that this issue also affects on floors which has minimal differences like signs of use on a industrial floor.

 It is hart to estimate the scale of this issue due the lack of information in which kind this implementation can be used.
 At the time this thesis is published, realtime measurement is not possible.
 For measuring static scene in which a possible LiDAR sensor shout